artsy/artsy.github.io/_posts/2019-12-03-building-tools-with-empathy.markdown

 ## Consider the cost

+No change is free.
+Now that you understand your problem and have an idea of what you want to build to solve it take some time to consider the cost.

+Will adding this tool be interruptive to the user's workflow?
+Will it be hard to discover and thus unlikely to be used?
+If it breaks does it block critical work?
+Is it hard to set up?

 ## Understand the user

 ## Know the risks

 ## Set it up for success

+The moment you share your tool and it becomes depended on by someone else you move from being a creator to a steward.
+You can move on from the project, but it still exists.
+With this in mind, you owe it to yourself and those who follow after you to add good documentation about how to do whatever work needs to be done to keep it going.
+Is there a special deployment strategy?
+Document it.
+Is there a weird dependency?
+Document it.
+Make sure the intent, common usage, and failure modes are all clearly documented too.
+This helps ensure the tool _can_ survive your tenure.

+One of the most critical interactions your tool will have with it's users is when it errors.
+Good error messages educate your users and empower them to work past the error without having to rely on you to figure out what went wrong.

 ## Over-communicate